Chapter One: Gameplay

 to be destroyed in a cataclysmic fireball.
 This is considered a victory

-(e.g., "protect the doughnut factory").
+(e.g., "protect the doughnut supply ").

 Objectives

-In (marginally) more serious battles, minifigs fight for a higher cause - stealing the enemy's secret taco recipe, assassinating a meddling peace delegation, or heaping the largest pile of skulls for the glory of the Stud God.
-Objectives work best when they're aggressive and focused - specific targets to destroy, murder, or steal make for exciting battles, whether each side is fighting for targets controlled by the other, or if they're all racing to reach the same neutral target first.
-Passive goals like defense or escape should only be considered if they're made secondary to a more target-oriented Objective, if they're tolerated at all.
+In (marginally) more serious battles, minifigs fight for a higher Objective - stealing the enemy's secret taco recipe, assassinating a meddling peace delegation, or heaping the largest pile of skulls for the glory of the Stud God.

-| "Survival" is never a worthwhile goal.
-Any minifigs saddled with such a lame Objective should kill themselves immediately in protest. |
+| "Survival" is never a worthwhile Objective.
+Any minifigs saddled with such a repugnant goal should ignore their Humans' orders and kill themselves immediately in protest. |

 1.2: Numbers